 Solving that problem is the objective of Rocket’s Aldon Lifecycle Manager.
 Aldon Lifecycle Manager manages all of the parts of the application, regardless of what platform for which they may be built.
 An Aldon Lifecycle Manager deployment package can include Web, Windows, Mobile, IBM i, MV, Linux and Unix parts.
 All the user needs to do is identify which change package they are ready to promote and/or deploy.
 Aldon Lifecycle Manager will ensure that all the right pieces get to the right places at the right time.
 And if something goes wrong, you can ask Aldon Lifecycle Manager to back the changes out and put the systems back to how they were.

 Importantly, every operation is managed and tracked.
 You can decide who has the permission to set up those change packages and who must approve their deployment.
 If an auditor asks, you can give them a detailed history of everything that was done.
 You can show them who requested the change, who approved the promotion and deployment of the change.
 You can show them what changes were made to the code and even how the build was done.
 With the new Node.js ops portal, you perform these deployments right from any web browser or mobile device.

 We have customers that are now using Aldon Lifecycle Manager to manage deployments across networks of hundreds or even thousands of servers.
 They simply select the change package they want deployed and Aldon Lifecycle Manager does the rest.
 Aldon Lifecycle Manager also keeps track of the specific version of each file that should be running in production.
 At any time, you can check to make sure that the systems are running what they are supposed to be running.

-If you’d like to see how Aldon Lifecycle Manager can help you manage and simplify your digital transformation project, please register for our upcoming webinar, “How to Manage Software Releases and Deployments in Today’s Complex Environments”.
+If you’d like to see how Aldon Lifecycle Manager can help you manage and simplify your digital transformation project, please watch the recorded webinar, “How to Manage Software Releases and Deployments in Today’s Complex Environments”.